mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report2-Chapters5-7.md

 Reflection:

 Many of the things in these last three chapters were truly eye opening for me.
-One thing in particular,
+One thing in particular, my own fixation, and obsession with some of the projects I take on.
+I often take on a project and completely zone into it.
+For bettor or for worse.
+Probably for worse.
+The project is there when I'm in the room with my wife, it's there when I close my eyes, and it's there when I sleep.
+However, reading these last chapters have helped me realize that I must focus my ener

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzc5ODkwMzcsLTE4MTAxMTM5MTIsMT
+eyJoaXN0b3J5IjpbLTQ1NzgyNjcyNSwtMTgxMDExMzkxMiwxNz
-c3MzgwMzQwNl19
+czODAzNDA2XX0=
 -->